Before You Go

 Your Trip Spreads the Love

 When you choose a Goddess Retreat, you are also supporting meaningful causes in Bali.
-We donate 10% of our profits to reputable charities that focus on protecting Bali’s nature and animals, providing brighter futures for children, and supporting underprivileged women and their families.
+We donate a portion of our profits to reputable charities that focus on providing vital medical care for those suffering with cancer and creating brighter futures for women, children, and families in need; plus Little Steps Matter, which works tirelessly to reduce the suffering of unwanted animals in Bali.

 What to Pack for Your Bali Retreat